0 items in Cart

-Alloyed with silver and copper to produce a more durable metal coin enabling it to withstand common usage without significant damage (compared to many popular pure 9999 gold coins like the Canadian Gold Maple Leaf).
+This American eagle coin is alloyed with silver and copper to produce a more durable metal coin enabling it to withstand common usage without significant damage (compared to many popular pure 9999 gold coins like the Canadian Maple Gold Coin).
 The resulting Gold American Eagle is a 22 karat coin with a purity of 91.67% gold, 3.0% silver, and the remaining 5.33% is copper.
 The 22 karate gold alloy is also referred to as crown gold, taken historically from the British standard gold coinage which were produced throughout the British Empire at 22 karat gold (British Sovereign coins), although the British version was only an alloy of gold and copper, like the modern South African Krugerrand.
 The actual gold fraction of the Gold American Eagle is 0.9167 or (91.67% gold).
 It is authorized by the United States Congress and is backed by the United States Mint for weight and content.

 The United States Mint also produces proof and uncirculated versions of the American Gold Eagle for coin collectors and numismatists (people specializing in coin collecting).
 These coins are produced at the West Point Mint in West Point, New York and have an ultra cameo finish.
 The proof and uncirculated versions carry the mint's mark ("W") beneath the date.
 More details on the American Gold Eagle can be found on the US Mint site or Wikipedia Gold Eagles minted in 1986-1991 are dated with Roman numerals.
 In 1992, the US Mint switched to the Arabic numbering system (0-9) for dating American Gold Eagles.